-A monthly rent invoice is a billing form used by landlords to request payment from a tenant for one or more months of rent.
-Use this invoice to collect rent by the month or to collect the entire amount for a 6 month lease when renting an apartment, house, or condo.
+A monthly rent invoice is a billing form used by landlords to request payment from a tenant for one or more months’ rent.
+Use the invoice to collect any amount of rent by the month when renting an apartment, house, or condo.
 A breakdown of utilities and all other charges separate from the rent payment should be included, such too as the security deposit payment.

 Table of Contents

-Step 2 – Collect Security and Define Rules
+Step 2 – Obtain a Security Deposit and Define Rules

-If the tenant passes the screening process, they must then put down a deposit which hold them responsible if damages are to occur in the future during their tenancy.
-Every State has their own laws, or lack there of, when it comes to the limits a landlord can demand for a security deposit.
+If the tenant passes the screening process, they must then put down a deposit which holds them responsible if damages are to occur in the future during their tenancy.
+Every State has its own laws, or lack thereof when it comes to the limits a landlord can demand a security deposit.
 Most landlords require 1 or 2 months, depending on the tenant’s credit score and rental history.
-Before handing over the keys, a monthly rental agreement should be signed detailing the rent amount per month, utilities, and the property rules such as the smoking and pet policy.
+Before handing over the keys, a monthly rental agreement should be signed detailing the rent amount per month, utilities, and property rules such as the smoking and pet policy.

 If the lease starts on the first of the month but the tenant is ready to move-in before the actual starting date, allow the tenant to move in and prorate the extra days.
 The prorated days should be added to the first month’s invoice.
 All tenants should be made aware if the property was built prior to 1978 and disclosure of lead-based paint should be known if there is an issue.